 Enter the FFL eZ Check system.

-By going to the ATF’s FFL eZ Check website, you can search for the current status of any active FFL and you can even request and download a copy of an FFL for your records.
+By going to the ATF’s FFL eZ Check website, and conducting a federal firearms license search, you can see the current status of any active FFL.

 How to Use FFL eZ Check